This topic describes how to create an OpenSearch cluster. You can create an OpenSearch cluster in either of the following ways:

 |

 Cluster snapshots are disabled by default.
 To enable them, toggle on Cluster Snapshots.
-To store snapshots automatically created in OBS, an agency will need to be created in order to access OBS.
-Fees will be incurred for using standard OBS storage.
+To store automatically created snapshots in OBS, an agency will need to be created in order to access OBS.
+Fees will be incurred for using OBS storage (storage class: Standard).

 Parameter | Description |